line/armeria/site/src/sphinx/client-service-discovery.rst

 Creating an ``EndpointGroup``
 -----------------------------
-There are various :api:`EndpointGroup` implementations provided out of the box, but let's start simple with :api:`StaticEndpointGroup` which always yields a pre-defined set of :apiplural:`Endpoint` specified at construction time:
+There are various :api:`EndpointGroup` implementations provided out of the box, but let's start simple with :api:`EndpointGroup` which always yields a pre-defined set of :apiplural:`Endpoint` specified at construction
+time:

 .. code-block:: java